Market Analysis · Updated

 Mortgage Brokers Europe 2026: €5.15B Market Analysis

 Comprehensive guide to Europe's €5.15B mortgage brokerage market.
-Explore digital transformation, major players like Hypoport & Moltiply, ECB rate impacts, and AI-driven disruption reshaping the industry.
+Explore digital transformation, major players, ECB rate impacts, and AI-driven disruption.

 Executive Summary

-• ECB deposit rate stabilized at 2.00% after eight cuts since June 2024, creating mortgage demand recovery
+• ECB deposit rate stabilized at 2.00% after eight consecutive cuts since June 2024, per ECB monetary policy statements, creating the conditions for mortgage demand recovery

-• Digital transformation accelerating: AI-driven underwriting, 15+ bps cost-to-income improvements, platform business models gaining share
+• Digital transformation accelerating: AI-driven underwriting, 15+ bps cost-to-income improvements, and platform business models steadily taking share from traditional face-to-face advice

-• Massive refinancing wave emerging: ~10% of euro-area mortgages reset within 3 years, creating broker opportunities
+• Massive refinancing wave emerging: Approximately 10% of euro-area mortgages will reset within three years, according to ECB housing affordability research, creating significant broker opportunities

 1. Market Overview & Size